 Vision Specialist in Vocational Rehabilitation Certificate

-Mississippi State University's National Research and Training Center on Blindness and Low Vision recently received a 5-year renewal of the federally funded graduate certificate program for Vision Specialists in Vocational Rehabilitation.
+Mississippi State University's National Research and Training Center on Blindness and Low Vision received a 5-year grant for the federally funded graduate certificate program for Vision Specialists in Vocational Rehabilitation.
 This program provides specialized training for Vocational Rehabilitation Counselors from around the country.
 The Vision Specialist in Vocational Rehabilitation program consists of four graduate courses designed to train vocational rehabilitation counselors to become more effective in their work with consumers who are blind or visually impaired.
 These increased professional skills enable graduates to help consumers with vision loss learn independent living skills and assist them in becoming employed.